-One google search to find a premarket trading strategy yields 6,080,000 results.
+One Google search to find a premarket trading strategy yields 6,080,000 results.
 Yikes.
-Clearly, one can see that premarket trading is alive and well.
-But, that doesn’t mean you should use your same day trading strategies to trade in the premarket.
+One can see that premarket trading is alive and well.
+But that doesn’t mean you should use your same-day trading strategies to trade in the premarket.

 In case you didn’t know, the float is the number of shares available to trade on the open market.

 To calculate, you subtract the closely held shares of insiders, employees, and major shareholders — from the outstanding shares.